This just in: You don’t need to fork over $100+ per month to a cable TV provider in order to watch the news.

 If you’re a real news junkie, for an extra $5 per month, you can buy Sling TV’s “World News Extra” package, which includes live streams of MSNBC, CNBC, BBC World News, HLN, Euro News, France 24, NDTV 24/7, News 18 India, and Russia Today.
 And if you watch the news online on those six channels, you might also become an expert on global current affairs.

 Sling TV (review) can be played on a bevy of devices including iOS and Android devices and all laptops and computers.
 Xbox One is the lone gaming system that offers Sling TV at this time.
-Amazon FireTV, Roku players (get a free Roku 2), Android TV, Apple TV, and Chromecast also are Sling TV compatible, letting you watch live news directly on your television.
+Amazon FireTV, Roku players (get a free Roku when you prepay for a few months), Android TV, Apple TV, and Chromecast also are Sling TV compatible, letting you watch live news directly on your television.

 For $20 per month, Sling TV’s TV package is significantly cheaper than cable TV offerings.
 Pair it with a good antenna and you may have everything you need when it comes to TV.
 Are you worried about keeping up to date on all of the latest news while you’re away from home?
 T-Mobile customers can do that and so much more with T-Mobile and Sling’s new partnership — for $14/month (30% savings), customers can watch their favorite news channels and so much more on their T-Mobile devices.
 And another perk of T-Mobile’s service is that Sling TV can be viewed at anytime and anywhere without counting towards your monthly data usage.
 You can cancel at anytime without penalty.
 Learn more about this T-Mobile exclusive offer here.